microsoft/PowerApps-Samples/cds/orgsvc/C#/CleanHistoryQueue/README.md

 ### Setup

 1. Creates a queue instance and set its property values.
-2. Creates a phone call activity instance and also queueitems instance and intializes its properties.
+2. Creates a phone call activity instance and also queueitems instance and initializes its properties.
 3. Marks the phone call as completed.

 ### Demonstrate